 Insurance is a complicated topic, full of details, loopholes and fine print that can come back to bite even the most savvy consumer.
 That's why open enrollment can be a stressful time for so many people.

 While it may be impossible to avoid every little snag and pitfall that comes with trying to pick the right healthcare plan, you can at least steer clear of the most common mistakes.
-Here are some blunders people tend to make at open enrollment, from someone who's made more than a few.
+Here are some blunders people tend to make during this year's open enrollment (which is closer than you think!) ... from someone who's made more than a few.

 Not considering an HSA-eligible HDHP

 A few months ago, my husband and I moved from Colorado to Indiana.
-We're self-employed, so we buy our health insurance through the Healthcare Marketplace.
+We're self-employed, so we bought our health insurance through the Marketplace.
 After arriving in Indiana, we had to purchase insurance again in our new state.

 I finally decided on the plan without "HSA" in the name and started the signup process.
 I got embarrassingly far into the process before I realized what should have been obvious - the "HSA" designation was meant to highlight whether or not a plan was eligible for use with an HSA.
 The plan I was signing up for wasn't.